 - Attract visits to your location by adding geofences in POIs like airports, Hotels or touristic locations and send them engaging notifications that create urgency to convince them to visit your business.

 - Survey customers when they leave your location.
 By getting feedback from your customers, you will have better knowledge about your business and the in-store experience.
 Don’t forget to give incentives or rewards to persuade to complete the survey.

-- Intercept customers at competitors locations by adding geofences on competitors locations to influence consumer behavior by delivering a better offer if they visit your store.
+- Intercept customers at competitors locations by adding geofences to competitors locations to influence consumer behavior by delivering a better offer if they visit your store.
 Using this tactic, then you can also know what segment of your customers frequent your competitors’ businesses.

 - Retarget customers who have visited a specific location or engaged with your campaigns to deliver a special offer or promote your loyalty program.

-Who is using Geofencing for mobile marketing?
+Who is using geofencing marketing in their mobile strategy?

 Walmart’s app has a store mode that reacts to geofencing around stores and delivers coupons and e-receipts.
-With one in five of Walmart’s online purchases picked up in store, this geofencing tactic can persuade those customers to spend more in stores.
+With one in five of Walmart’s online purchases picked up in store, this geofencing marketing tactic can persuade those customers to spend more in stores.